-a faculty mentor and the resident, will take a variety of forms based on the specific learning needs of the resident.
+Residents who are experiencing difficulties with achieving progress along the Milestones may require intervention to address specific deficiencies.
+Such intervention, documented in an individual remediation plan developed by the program director or a faculty mentor and the resident, will take a variety of forms based on the specific learning needs of the resident.
 However, the ACGME recognizes that there are situations which require more significant intervention that may alter the time course of resident progression.
 To ensure due process, it is essential that the program director follow institutional policies and procedures.

 - 5.1.f.
-At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable.
-(Core) - 5.1.g.
-The evaluations of a resident's performance must be accessible for review by the resident.
-(Core) - 5.1.h.
-The record of evaluation should include a logbook or an equivalent method to document that each resident has achieved sufficient experience performing invasive procedures to achieve competence.
-(Detail) - 5.1.i.
-Residents must be evaluated utilizing a structured approach by faculty members or other appropriate supervisors using multiple assessment methods, in different settings, for: (Core) - 5.1.i.1. performing histories and physical examinations; (Detail) - 5.1.i.2. providing effective counseling of patients and families on the broad range of issues; and, (Detail) - 5.1.i.3. demonstrating the ability to make diagnostic and therapeutic decisions based on best evidence and to develop and carry out management plans.
-(Detail) - 5.2.
-Resident Evaluation: Final Evaluation
+At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable. ^(Core) - 5.1.g.
+The evaluations of a resident's performance must be accessible for review by the resident. ^(Core) - 5.1.j.
+The evaluation process must be structured to mitigate implicit bias in the evaluation of residents. ^(Detail) - 5.1.k.
+The program must administer an in-training examination annually.
+(Core)